Pythonidaer/read-me-generator/sample.md

-# Read Me Generator
+# README Generator
 [![License](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

 ## Description
-*This project incorporates node and npm inquirer to dynamically generate a README based off of user input.*
+*Node and npm inquirer are required.
+This is meant to dynamically generate READMEs for professional developers.*

 -----------
 ## Table of Contents